 - Your ideal client is asking their friends and family for recommendations.

 - Has your ideal client already booked a few of their wedding vendors before they start to look for your service?
-If so, they are getting recommendations from the wedding vendors they've already booked.
+If so, they get recommendations from the wedding vendors they've already booked.

 - The eye buys (and we all love a visual platform).
-Your ideals clients are looking at Instagram hashtags and geotags to find inspiration and information for their wedding.
+Your ideal clients look at Instagram hashtags and geotags to find inspiration and information for their wedding.

-Before you can find your ideal client, you need to know exactly who you are talking to.
+Before finding your ideal client, you must know exactly who you are talking to.
 Grab My Client Cocktail for a breakdown of EXACTLY how to find (+ book) your ideal clients.

 Explore More Resources